Train like you fight; realistic opponents make for capable pilots

 |0

-This work, Train like you fight; realistic opponents make for capable pilots [Image 2 of 2], by Brad Sturk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Train like you fight; realistic opponents make for capable pilots, by SSgt Stefan Alvarez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT